amanchokshi/dotfiles/README.md

 # dotfiles
-This is a repository which I will use to version control my dotfiles.
+This is a repository which I will use to version control the following configuration files:
-Primarily they are the
 * .bashrc
 * .bash_profile
 * .bash_prompt